SubroBlack/timesheet/README.md

 1. Open the terminal.
 2. Open the file .gitconfig in Home directory using your favorite text editor. (e.g. gedit, vim, vi)
+3. Check that the script file has execute permission. (if not give excute permission via `chmod +x timesheet`)
 3. Add the script in the alias block as shown below.

     ```